This page started out with stories about the civil (civilised?) side of the VC10 but over time I have moved a lot of them to other, themed pages.

 Whereupon he stalked off the flight deck, leaving the crew to look at me incredulously, no one ever questioned the Chief Engineer in that manner before.
 However Cliff and I had a good relationship from previous fleets on which I had served.
 He knew that I held the engineers in high regard and tried hard to write up defects properly to assist in the diagnosis of the sometimes obscure snags that arose.

 The VC10 inspired quite a few artists, including those who liked to use humour to comment on the different sides of life.
-I have gathered several cartoons here that somehow relate to the aircraft.
+I have included two cartoons here that somehow relate to the aircraft, I have more of them on this page about the RAF.
 If you know of any more, send them to me.

 Kevin Morrison started working for BOAC in 1968 and learned that VC10s should be given a wide berth if you're in a light vehicle.